markekraus/PSRAW/docs/PrivateFunctions/Show-RedditOAuthWindow.md

 ```

 ### -Url
-This is the URL to disaplay
+This is the URL to display

 ```yaml
 Type: String